vedderb/vesc_pkg/tnt/README.md

   * Disabled by default for safety.
   * Set your high current section first.
 * Traction Control
-  * Should work well for most boards.
-Light riders on powerful boards may need to increase Start Condition to prevent nuisance trips.
   * Decrease Transition Condition and increase End Condition for looser landings and less wheel spin.
   * Increase ERPM filter frequnecy for a faster response, decrease to control wheel spin for longer air time.
   * Traction Braking disabled by default.